Policy Statement: Billing Health First Colorado Members for Services

 Health First Colorado’s Provider Relations Unit was developed to ensure that Health First Colorado has an adequate and comprehensive network of quality providers that meet high standards for physical, behavioral, dental and long-term services.

-For more information about the Provider Relations Unit or this policy, please contact:
+Providers seeking additional information about the Provider Relations Unit or this policy should contact:

 Marceil Case, Provider Relations Manager